frangkli/github-analysis/README.md

 # GitHub Repository Analysis Tool

-A tool for analyzing GitHub repositories using Model Context Protocol (MCP) and LLM-powered insights.
+A powerful tool for analyzing GitHub repositories using the Model Context Protocol (MCP) and AI-powered insights from Large Language Models (LLMs).

 ## Features

-- 🔍 Repository information analysis
+- 🔍 **Repository Information Analysis**: Fetch detailed information about GitHub repositories.
-- 🔄 Commit history analysis
+- 🔄 **Commit History Analysis**: Analyze commit histories to identify patterns and insights.
-- 🤖 AI-powered insights using Ollama
+- 🤖 **AI-Powered Insights**: Utilize Ollama to generate intelligent responses and analyses based on repository data.
-- 🎨 Beautiful command-line interface
+- 🎨 **Beautiful Command-Line Interface**: Enjoy a user-friendly CLI for seamless interaction.
-- 🔌 MCP-based client-server architecture
+- 🔌 **MCP-Based Client-Server Architecture**: Leverage a modular architecture for efficient data fetching and analysis.

 ## Architecture

-The application uses a client-server architecture based on the Model Context Protocol (MCP):
+The application employs a client-server architecture based on the Model Context Protocol (MCP):

-- **Server**: Provides tools for fetching GitHub data through a standardized MCP interface
+- **Server**: Provides tools for fetching GitHub data through a standardized MCP interface.
-  - `get_repo_info`: Fetches repository information
+  - `get_repo_info`: Fetches repository information.
-  - `get_commit_history`: Fetches commit history
+  - `get_commit_history`: Retrieves commit history for analysis.

 - **Client**: Connects to the server and provides analysis features
   - Communicates with the server using MCP's stdio transport